1. What is Rose Quartz?

 4. Healing Properties of Rose Quartz

 7. Read More

 What is Rose Quartz?

-Rose quartz which is a pink variety of the mineral quartz is an unmistakable stone which can be found in several countries around the world.
-Surprisingly pink is one of the less common colours in which quartz occurs.
+Rose quartz which is a pink variety of the mineral quartz can be found in several countries around the world.
+Pink is one of the less common colours in which quartz occurs.

-Although the colour of the rose quartz that occurs in massive form is considered to be stable, there have been occasional reports of stones that have turned pale relatively quickly after being exposed to daylight.
-Individual crystals in this form of rose quartz have never been discovered.
+The colour of rose quartz is considered to be stable but there have been occasional reports of stones that have turned pale after being exposed to sunlight.

 The Pink Colour of Rose Quartz

 The colour of rose quartz is unique and has been a subject of great debate for many years.
 Despite extensive analysis scientists are still not certain what causes the pink colour.